 Overview

-PedMAb1 is a sequential and randomized, phase I, single-site, single-blind, dose-finding, trial investigating the safety and PK profile of incrementally higher broadly neutralizing antibodies, (bNAbs), VRC07-523LS and CAP256V2LS, doses in breastfeeding HEU neonates also treated with the standard-of-care antiretroviral (ARV) prophylaxis.
+PedMAb1 is a sequential and randomized, phase I, single-site, single-blind, dose-finding, trial investigating the safety and PK profile of incrementally higher doses of broadly neutralizing antibodies, (bNAbs), VRC07-523LS and CAP256V2LS, in breastfeeding HEU neonates also treated with the standard-of-care antiretroviral (ARV) prophylaxis.

 The 3 steps are summarized below.